tjccooper/tjccooper/README.md

 - :telescope: I’m a Software Engineer working in frontend and backend technologies.

 - :seedling: Learning .Net MAUI development.
+- :seedling: Learning Monkey C since I bought a Garmin Fenix 7 watch and want to learn how to program for it.

 - :zap: In my free time, I run long distances.